isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/Freedom-To-Operate.md

 ---
-title: 'Freedom-To-Operate (FTO) Service'
+title: 'Freedom-To-Operate'
-permalink: /intellectual-property/ip-grow/ip-search-and-registration/freedom-to-operate--fto--service/
+permalink: /intellectual-property/ip-grow/ip-search-and-registration/freedom-to-operate/
 third_nav_title: IP Search and Registration
 ---

-## Freedom-to-operate (FTO) Service
+## Freedom-to-operate services

 If you are looking to commercialise a new product or service, it is essential to take proactive steps to ensure you are not infringing on someone else’s patent rights.